search catalogue

 Special characteristics

 As a language of a group with a specialized skill, it is expected that Uneme will retain some cultural lexicons, such as the specialized words related to their heritage knowledge of ironworking.
-It will therefore increase our understanding of the connection between language and culture.
+It will therefore increase our understanding of the connection between language and heritage occupation.

 The documentation will also increase our understanding of how artistic heritage or ancestral occupation is tied to social status in African societies.
 It is more interesting to see that blacksmithing is associated with mystical or spiritual power in the African context.
-However, despite this powerful identity and their immense contributions to society, they are still despised, marginalized, and considered a minority.
+However, despite this powerful identity and their immense contributions to society, they are still despised and marginalized.

 Collection contents